Once you have created a new insurance policy on a patient’s profile, you can start insuring that patient’s visit(s).

 Preparing the Appointment for Claim Submission

-In order to prepare an appointment invoice for EDI claim submission, the date of service will need to have at least one billing code and diagnosis code added, as well as an insurance policy (patient claim) added.
+In order to prepare an appointment invoice for EDI claim submission, the date of service will need to have at least one billing code and diagnosis code added, as well as the patient’s insurance policy added.

 First up, let’s review how to add CPT/Diagnosis codes to a visit for insurance billing or superbill creation.